NensiH/Social_media_impact/Technology.md

 * Use Python statistics toolkit to determine feature importance, P-value, x and y cooeficients, slope etc.

 ## Dashboard
 Tableau Desktop will be used to create the dashboard and data story.
 Tableau can access the data directly from the SQL database.
 Tableau Desktop has the additional ability of creating a link that can be accessed online to share dashboards and stories with project results.
 The [initial mockup](https://github.com/NensiH/Social_media_impact/blob/main/Mockups/Storyboard_template_final_project_UT_Austin_class.pdf) gives an outline of the dashboard plan.
-The final presentation and results will be posted to GitHub Pages using HTML and CSS.
+Mapbox and leaflet will also be used to create an interactive view of the Kaggle data set.
+The final presentation and results will be posted to [GitHub Pages using HTML and CSS](https://nensih.github.io/Social_media_impact/).